Graduate Diploma EconomicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-You must select two specialised units from a list announced each year.
-This list includes both second- and third-year undergraduate units, and students must choose at least one third-year unit.
-A typical list might include:
+Three core economics units are taken from the school's undergraduate programmes.
+You must also select two specialised units from a list of options that includes both second and third year undergraduate units, and students must choose at least one third year unit.

 An upper second-class degree (or international equivalent).
 Entrance qualifications must include a significant mathematical/statistical component, either at degree level or a minimum of grade A at A-level Mathematics (or equivalent).
 Candidates should supply details of high school qualifications when applying.